Box wine: History

 In 1967, Australian inventor Charles Malpas and Penfolds Wines patented a plastic, air-tight tap welded to a metallised bladder, making storage more convenient.
-All modern wine casks now use plastic taps which can be exposed by tearing away a perforated panel on the box.
-For the following decades, 'bag in a box' packaging was primarily preferred by producers of less expensive wines, as they were cheaper to produce and distribute than glass flagons, which served a similar market.
+Modern wine casks use plastic taps which can be exposed by tearing away a perforated panel on the box.
+For the following decades, bag-in-box packaging was primarily preferred by producers of less expensive wines, as they were cheaper to produce and distribute than glass flagons, which served a similar market.

 In Australia, due to the difference in how wine is taxed compared to other alcoholic beverages, boxed wine is often the least expensive form of drinkable alcohol.
 A 4-litre cask of at least 9.5% alcohol can often be found for around A$10.
 These attributes have led to boxed wine being widely available throughout Australia and holding a prominent place in Australian pop culture.

 During the mid-1970s, the bag-in-box packaging concept expanded to other beverages, including spring waters, orange juices, and wine coolers.
-Today, however, wine and spring water are the main two beverages packed into these bags.

-In 2003, California Central Coast AVA based Black Box Wines introduced mass premium wines in a box.
+In 2003, California Central Coast AVA-based Black Box Wines introduced mass premium wines in a box.
 Within the decade, premium wineries and bottlers began packaging their own high-quality boxed wine.
-This, coupled with an increased cultural interest in environmentally sustainable packaging, has cultivated growing popularity with affluent wine consumers.
+This, coupled with an increased cultural interest in environmentally sustainable packaging has cultivated growing popularity with affluent wine consumers.

 Attributes

-The Scandinavian state institutions Systembolaget and Vinmonopolet analyzed the environmental impact of various wine packaging in 2010.
-Bag-in-Box packaging was found to leave only 12% to 29% of the carbon footprint of bottled wine and was found to be superior by every other ecological criterion.
+Boxed wines utilize plastic bags instead of traditional glass bottles, which significantly reduces production and shipping costs and subsequently makes boxed a more affordable option for consumers.